 You will also have access to human financial advisors, so If you have any questions about your investment portfolio, you can chat for free.

-Personal Capital’s paid robo-advisor service is best suited for high-dollar investors, but everything they offer for free is too good to ignore.
+Empower’s paid robo-advisor service is best suited for high-dollar investors, but everything they offer for free is too good to ignore.

 The service is accessible via a free mobile app to view, monitor, and change your financial portfolio on the go.
 The interface is easy to understand, and first-time users will find it easy to keep track of their investments.